 - com.illumio.app:

 - com.illumio.env:

 - com.illumio.loc:

 - c.
 Fill in the appropriate labels.

 - d.
 Save the file and exit.

-- 2. Propagate your changes to all Pods.
+- 2. Apply the change using kubectl commands.

 When using the annotations method, you should redeploy the Pods or services after saving the changes to the configuration files by using the kubectl apply command.